rachwo/Flow-pipeline/README.md

 * `bead_foldername` a character vector of the folder name containing the second acquisition timepoint (which will be normalized)

 * `bead_foldername2` *(optional)* a character vector of the folder name containing the third acquisition timepoint (which will be normalized)

+* `plot_norm` a logical value.
+If TRUE, normalized and unnormalized histograms will be produced for each channel and for each sample.
+Default is FALSE.